mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 # IDE Firmware

 ##Modularization
 From this version on, the firmware has been separated into C++ libraries, each library handling a specific component or functionality.
 The objective is to be able to develop a working Arduino Skectch for any hardware configuration with minimal effort, by including the libraries corresponding to the components.
-Similarly, if existing hardware evolves (some components change), it should be easy to make the firmware evolve by updating the list of included libraries.
+Similarly, if existing hardware evolves (eg: a component changes), it should be easy to make the firmware evolve by updating the list of included libraries.
 Also, the development of a library for a new component (or the modification of an existing one) should be fairly easy since it requires minimal interaction with other libraries.

 ##Current libraries
 We distinguish 4 types of libraries:
 1. Logical libraries: are prefixed with "IU" followed by the logical functionnality it is handling *eg: IUConfiguration.h, IUUtilities"
-2. Computer Bus (I2C) libraries: are named the same as the board, with the prefix IUI2C *eg: IUI2CTeensy.h, IUI2CButterfly.h*
+2. Interface libraries: are prefixed with IU, followed by the name of the interface they are implementing, or the name of the component they are using.
+eg: IUI2C, IUBMD350
+Note that the I2C library is a bit particular, because it is an interface between the user and the board, but also between all the components of the board.
+It must be instanciated first, and a pointer to it need to be passed to each instance of each component.
 3. Sensor libraries: are named the same as the component itself, prefixed by “IU”.
-Components can be sensors or connectivity related (eg: bluetooth or wifi) devices.
 *eg: IUMPU9250.h or IUBMX055.h are 2 libraries for 2 different components.
 They both are accelerometer + gyroscope + mag combos.*
-4. Executor library: there are 3 of them - IUSensorConfigurator, IUFeatureConfigurator and IUConductor
+4. Configurator and executor libraries: there are 3 of them - IUSensorConfigurator, IUFeatureConfigurator and IUConductor

 Existing librairies are:
 - Logical libraries:
+  - IUABCFeature
-  - IUUtilities
+  - IUABCInterface
   - IUABCProducer
-  - IUABCFeature
   - IUABCSensor
-  - IUInterface
   - IUFeature
+  - IUUtilities
-- I2C libraries:
+- Interface libraries:
+  - IUI2C (the current one is developped for the Butterfly board specifically)
-  - IUI2CTeensy
+  - IUI2CTeensy (only for Teensy firmware version)
-  - IUI2CButterfly
-- Connectivity component libraries:
   - IUMD350: Bluetooth Low Energy
   - IUESP8285: Wifi
-- Functionnal component libraries:
+- Sensors libraries:
   - IUBattery: Battery
   - IUBMP280: Temperature + Pression sensor
   - IUBMX055: Accelerometer + Gyroscope + Magnetometer
   - IUI2S: Microphone
-  - IUMPU9250: Accelerometer + Gyroscope + Magnetometer
   - IURGBLed: RGB led with 7 color display (+ off)
+  - IUMPU9250: Accelerometer + Gyroscope + Magnetometer for the Teensy  (only for Teensy firmware version)
+- Configurators and Conductor
+  - IUSensorConfigurator
+  - IUFeatureconfigurator
-- Executor
+  - Conductor

-Functionnal components can be interpreted as endpoints, while connectivity components or I2C are intermediates.
-Intermediates and endpoints are of course inter-dependent.
-In this implementation, we choose to include the connectivity component and I2C in the functionnal component classes because it allows to adjust how each functionnal component uses connectivity without having to modify the connectivity classes themselves.
+IUI2C is a class wrapping a lot of functionnalities that make use of the I2C (Inter-Integrated Circuit) protocol of the board.
+All other hardware related classes (basically all the classes except the logical libraries) have a pointer to it.
+Sensors can be interpreted as endpoints that acquire data.
+Endpoints make use of interfaces to send / receive data to / from the user.

 ##Dependency
 Note that libraries can depend on other libraries.
 The general logic is as follow:
-- logical libraries:
+1. Logical libraries:
   - can be included in any other library
   - should only include other logical libraries
-- I2C libraries:
+2. Interface libraries:
-  - can be included in component libraries (both connectivity and functionnal components)
+  - can be included in component libraries (note that I2C needs to be included in BLE and WiFi libraries, since those are components)
-  - should only include logical libraries
+  - should only include logical libraries or I2C
-- connectivity component libraries:
+3. Sensor libraries:
-  - Can be included in functionnal component libraries
+  - can be included only in Configurator or Conductor libraries.
-  - Should include any library except the functionnal component libraries
+  - Should include logical or interface libraries
-- functionnal component component libraries:
+4. Configurators and Conductor:
-  - should never be included in other library
+  - shouldn't be included in any other library.
-  - Should include any library except the other functionnal component libraries
+  - can include all the other libraries (and the excutor includes the configurators)

 ##Library caracteristics
 ### Logical libraries
 The formalization for these libraries is quite free.
 It can be a class or a set of constants or functions.
+As of today, logical libraries regroup the following functionnality:
+- Template classes for Interfaces and Sensors
+- Classes for data Producers, and Features (which are both data producers and consumers).

+In short, the logical libraries mainly implement the data pipeline within the firmware.
+1. Sensors are Producers subclasses: they acquire data, and then pass it down to their data consumers.
+2. Features are both data consumers and producers.
+They take data from a producer, and use it to produce new data.
+3. Since Features are both producers and consummers, they can be chained to perform advanced data transformation.
+4. Features also implements streaming function, to send data over USB Serial, BLE or WiFi.

 ### I2C Libraries
 An I2C library contains a single class that has to handle at least the following:
 - hold its own hardware related configuration constants